inuishan/morph_custom_module/README.md

 This signifies the action the custom module wants to take.
 Action have three implementations as of now:

-a) PublishMessageAction:
-This can be used to send a message to customer.
+1. PublishMessageAction: This can be used to send a message to customer.

-b) SetVariableAction:
-This can be used to set any varibale with given Key, Value and VaribleScope (one of the User , Flow and Global).
+2. SetVariableAction: This can be used to set any varibale with given Key, Value and VaribleScope (one of the User , Flow and Global).

-c) GoToFlowAction:
-This can be used to jump over to any particular flow with given Key along with a flag signifying whether to rerun current flow or not.
+3. GoToFlowAction: This can be used to jump over to any particular flow with given Key along with a flag signifying whether to rerun current flow or not.

 #### Example Modules: